amanraox/Sync-Team/README.md

 # Sync-Team
-Team Sync is a dynamic collaborative platform designed for seamless real-time code sharing and collaboration among multiple users.
+Sync Team is a dynamic collaborative platform designed for seamless real-time code sharing and collaboration among multiple users.
+Whether you're working on a programming project, troubleshooting code, or brainstorming ideas, Sync Team empowers teams to work together efficiently, regardless of physical location.
+With its intuitive interface and robust features, Sync Team fosters productivity and fosters innovation by enabling instant communication, synchronized editing, and shared code execution.
+Say goodbye to version control headaches and embrace the power of synchronized teamwork with Sync Team.